Skip to content

 return table;

-crc_table is fully generated at compile time and is written directly into the read-only data section (.rodata) of the object file.
-No initialization code is needed at runtime; we can just use it directly.
-The elegance of this pattern lies in: the table generation logic and the table usage logic reside in the same source file, with no need for extra code generation tools or build steps.
+crc32_lut is fully generated at compile time and is written directly into the read-only data section (.rodata) of the target file.
+No initialization code is needed at runtime; it can be used directly.
+The elegance of this pattern lies in: the table generation logic and table usage logic are in the same source file, requiring no extra code generation tools or build steps.

 Compile-Time vs Runtime Performance Comparison